hamzaessaady/devmate/README.md

 This project was generated with [Angular CLI][angularCliGH] version 10.0.4. <br/>
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README][angularCliREADME].

+## :sparkling_heart: Support me

+I just start to open-source almost everything I can, and I try to reply to everyone needing help using these projects.
+However, If you are using this project and happy with it and just want to **encourage** me to continue creating stuff, there are few ways you can do it :

+- **Giving proper credit when you use it, linking back to it :D**
+- **Starring and sharing the project :rocket:**

+Thanks! :heart:

+---

+Contributions are welcome! <3

+Made with :heart: and Passion.

 <!-- IDENTIFIERS ------------------------------------------------------------->
 [homepageURL]: https://kuohamkun.github.io/devmate/